telerik/maui-docs/controls/slideview/events.md

 ---
 title: Events
 page_title: .NET MAUI SlideView Documentation - Events
-description: "Review the different events that are triggered on when the current item is changed."
+description: Review the different events that are triggered on when the current item is changed.
 position: 6
 slug: slideview-events
 ---

 # .NET MAUI SlideView Events

-The `SlideView` control provides the following event:

-* `CurrentItemChanged`&mdash;The event is raised when the current item ot its index changes.
+When the current item or its index changes, the SlideView control emits the `CurrentItemChanged` event.
+You can handle the event and customize the behavior of the component.

 ## Example

-Here is a quick example how to handle `CurrentItemChanged` event of RadSlideView.
+To handle the `CurrentItemChanged` event of RadSlideView:

-First, add the SlideView definition:
+1. Add the SlideView definition.

 <snippet id='slideview-events' />

-Add the event handler:
+2. Add the event handler.

 <snippet id='slideview-events-current-item-changed-event' />